hiiamboris/red-wiki/VID-Reference-Documentation.md

 **Description**

-It is possible to specify actors in a simplified way by providing just the body block of the actor, the spec block been implicit.
+It is possible to specify actors in a simplified way by providing just the body block of the actor, the spec block being implicit.
 The actor function gets constructed then and added to the face's `actor` facet.
 Several actors can be specified that way.

 The created actor function full specification is: